lucasfernandoprojects/training-ai-to-learn-chinese/README.md

 **Schematics**

-If you want to replicate the hardware setup, here’s the schematic:
+If you want to replicate the hardware setup, here is the schematics:

 ![Arduino controller schematics](https://github.com/lucasfernandoprojects/training-ai-to-learn-chinese/blob/main/photos/schematics/arduino-controller.png)